pymc-devs/pymcon/_2017_pages/code_of_conduct.md

 <p>
 During PyMCon, we recommend contacting via email or Slack so we can take immediate action if necessary.
-In addition to contacting directly with the Diversity committee, we also encourages you to make a report using our reporting form.
+In addition to contacting directly with the Diversity committee, we also encourage you to make a report using our reporting form.
 </p>

 <p>